enthought/traits/docs/source/traits_user_manual/notification.rst

 +--------------------------+--------------------------------------------------+

-For a pattern that references multiple objects, any of the intermediate (non-final) links can traits of type Instance, List, or Dict.
+For a pattern that references multiple objects, any of the intermediate (non-final) links can be traits of type Instance, List, or Dict.
 In the case of List or Dict traits, the subsequent portion of the pattern is applied to each item in the list or value in the dictionary.
 For example, if **self.children** is a list, a handler set for ``'children.name'`` listens for changes to the